mi-prata/CodingChallenges/README.md

 ___

-* Max Consecutive Ones from, [leetCode](https://leetcode.com/problems/max-consecutive-ones/description/)
+* Max Consecutive Ones from [leetCode](https://leetcode.com/problems/max-consecutive-ones/description/)
 >Given a binary array, find the maximum number of consecutive 1s in this array.
 Example 1:
 >Input: [1,1,0,1,1,1]